Billy Hanna: UVF Mid-Ulster Brigade

 In the late 1960s, the violent religious and political conflict known as the Troubles broke out in Northern Ireland.
 Many people from both sides of the religious/political divide were caught up in the violence that ensued.
 Hanna was no exception as attacks waged by the Provisional IRA escalated in the early 1970s, and many Ulster loyalists in Northern Ireland, feeling that their status was being threatened and the state response insufficient, sought to retaliate with illegal violence by joining one of the two main loyalist paramilitary organisations, the legal UDA or the illegal UVF.
 Up until his death in 1975, Hanna was the leader of the Mid-Ulster Brigade of the UVF, having established the brigade and set up the first unit in his home town of Lurgan in 1972.
-Hanna, who held the rank of brigadier, appointed himself commander and his leadership was endorsed by the UVF's supreme commander Gusty Spence.
+Hanna appointed himself 'brigade commander' and his leadership was endorsed by the UVF's supreme commander, Gusty Spence.
 On 23 October of that same year, an armed UVF gang raided King's Park camp, a UDR/Territorial Army depot in Lurgan, and stole a large cache of sophisticated guns and ammunition.
 Hanna was the depot's guard commander when the raid took place.

 A member of the UVF's Brigade Staff (Belfast leadership) on the Shankill Road, Hanna was described by journalist Joe Tiernan as having been a "brilliant strategist and an able leader".
-Hanna's place on the Brigade Staff was remarkable in itself because since the formation of the modern UVF by Gusty Spence, almost all of the UVF Brigade Staff members have been from the Shankill Road or the neighbouring Woodvale area to the west.
+Hanna's place on the Brigade Staff was remarkable in itself because, since the formation of the modern UVF by Gusty Spence, almost all of the UVF Brigade Staff members have been from the Shankill Road or the neighbouring Woodvale area to the west.
 Hanna, a native of Lurgan, was one of the few exceptions.
-A Garda Síochána document dating from 1974 to 1975 revealed that the Republic's police knew Hanna was the Officer Commanding (OC) of the Mid-Ulster Brigade's Lurgan unit.
+A Garda Síochána document dating from 1974 to 1975 revealed that the Republic of Ireland's police knew Hanna was the Officer Commanding (OC) of the Mid-Ulster Brigade's Lurgan unit.
 Tiernan alleged that Hanna personally recruited and trained young men from the Lurgan and Portadown areas who were "prepared to defend Ulster at any cost".
 Directed by Hanna, the brigade became the most lethal loyalist paramilitary group operating in mid-Ulster.
 He then began carrying out bank and post office robberies, and intimidated local businessmen into paying protection money to the Mid-Ulster UVF.